Nguyễn Quang Hải (footballer, born 1985): Club career

-He became famous after a successful national U-21 tournament in 2005 when he was the top scorer.
-At the 2008 V-League, he scored 10 goals.

-Following the 2016 V.League 1, Quang Hải announced his retirement due to a long persisting back injury.
+Quang Hải was promoted to the Khánh Hòa first team in 2004 after 3 years of training in the province's football talent class.
+At that time, the team was playing in the National Second Division.
+However, during 3 consecutive years, going through many generations of coaches of the club, Quang Hải was still a familiar face on the bench.
+In the middle of the 2007 V-League season, when Hoang Anh Tuan became the head coach of the team, Quang Hai's training efforts finally paid off. e played more regularly and also scored the decisive goal in the match against Hanoi ACB that year to help Khatoco Khanh Hoa successfully stay in the top flight.

+In 2007, Quang Hai was also part of the Khatoco Khanh Hoa U-21 team that won the National U-21 Football Championship for the first time.
+He scored 5 goals, becoming the top scorer and was voted the Best Player of the tournament.

+In the 2008 season, Quang Hai scored 10 goals for Khatoco Khanh Hoa in the V-League 2008 and 6 goals in the National Cup.
+At the end of the 2010 V-League season, the press reported that Quang Hai would leave at the end of the season.
+Quang Hai's most successful season at Khanh Hoa was when he scored 13 goals in the V-League 2010.

+He signed a 3-year contract with Navibank Saigon for a transfer fee of 9 billion VND and played for the team from 2011.

 International career

 Thanks to impressive performances in Khatoco Khánh Hòa and U.21 Khatoco Khánh Hòa in the 2007 season, Quang Hải was named in the Vietnam U23 team squad for the 2007 Southeast Asian Games.
 In the 2007 Southeast Asian Games, he was coached by Vietnam national football team coach Alfred Riedl at the time to remove the players from Nakhon Ratchasima, Thailand, where the 2007 Southeast Asian Games were held.
 He lost his last chance to join Vietnam U23 because he was 23 years old.

 Quang Hải was chosen to play for Vietnam national football team to compete at 2008 AFF Suzuki Cup as he scored a last-minute goal against Singapore in the second leg of the semi-final to bring Vietnam into the final after received the assist from Lê Công Vinh.
-On May 14, 2009, he scored another late goal in a 1-0 win against Olympiacos F.C., then coached by Ernesto Valverde in an exhibition match, but it wasn't a FIFA match.
+On May 14, 2009, he scored another late goal in a 1-0 friendly win against Olympiacos F.C., then coached by Ernesto Valverde, but it wasn't an official FIFA international match.